 In 1930, when Keynes published the book quoted above, the world was in the midst of what would become known as the Great Depression.
 Increasingly, it became obvious that what could not go on forever, would not.
 Karl Polanyi, an Austrian economist, wrote about what he called the “double movement.”
 The idea is that social problems often generate the seeds of their own solutions.
 For example, out of the travails of the Great Depression emerged a principle “of social protection aiming at the conservation of [humanity] and nature as well as productive organization, relying on the varying support of those most immediately affected by the deleterious action of the market.”

 Times have changed.
 Today, only 6.5 percent of private sector workers are in unions, and 10.7 percent of workers overall.
-Last month’s Supreme Court Janus decision, which bans mandatory union fees in the public sector, could drive membership even lower.
+The June 2018 Supreme Court Janus decision, which bans mandatory union fees in the public sector, could drive membership even lower.

 The decline of labor impacts politics—and, because government provides nearly a third of nonprofit funding, this affects nonprofits directly.
 Labor unions provided the political support necessary to pass social protections such as Social Security, Medicare, and Medicaid.
 Labor also lent support to the high marginal tax rates that financed these programs.
 Under Eisenhower, the top income tax rate was 91 percent.
 These measures helped dramatically reduce economic inequality.

 Subscribe to the NPQ newsletter to have our top stories delivered directly to your inbox.

 But as labor union strength fell, this process operated in reverse: tax rates on higher earners fell and social program coverage frayed.
 Inequality returned to levels not seen in the US since the Great Depression.
 In 2016, economists Emmanuel Saez and Gabriel Zucman found, “The top 0.1 percent wealth share has risen from seven percent in 1978 to 22 percent in 2012, a level almost as high as in 1929.”